 Or, Wait Until the Last Minute to Book a Room

 If you can handle really waiting on this, you can often score a last-minute hotel deal.

 “Book last minute,” said Geena Marcelia from Hotwire.
 “Although it’s common practice to book in advance, if it’s possible to wait, you can usually find the best rates one week before your travel dates.”

 Get a Refund for a Price Drop

-If you don’t want to chance ending up without a place to stay, you can reserve a room in advance and still take advantage of price drops by booking through Tingo.com.
-Tingo will automatically rebook your room at a lower rate if the price drops and refund you the difference.
+If you don’t want to end up without a place to stay, you can reserve a room in advance and still take advantage of price drops by booking hotels through Tingo.com.
+Tingo will automatically rebook your room at a lower rate, if the price drops, and refund you the difference.